33 Sights in Radebeul, Germany (with Map and Images)

 WeibersteinJbergner 18:33, 16.
 Nov.
 2007 (CET) / CC BY-SA 2.0 de

-The Weiberstein is a memorial stone for two farmers in Radebeul.
-The listed monument is on Kötzschenbrodaer Straße between today's districts of Kötzschenbroda and Serkowitz, right outside the Serkowitz village center.
+The Weiberstein is a memorial stone for two farmers' wives in Radebeul.
+The listed monument is located on Kötzschenbrodaer Straße between today's districts of Kötzschenbroda and Serkowitz, just outside the Serkowitz village centre.

 Wikipedia: Weiberstein (DE)